vesaakerman/easy-fedora-to-bag/docs/index.md

 RESULTING FILES
 ---------------

-For every dataset in the output there is a bag-dir created in the `<output-dir>`.
-This bag-dir contains the transformed metadata and data in a DANS-Bagit-Profile AIP and is named with a UUID.
-Furthermore, a `<log-file>` is generated in csv format with the following headers:
+A `<log-file>` is generated in csv format with the following headers:

     easy-dataset-id  input easy-dataset-id
     UUID             UUID created for the resulting package of the specified output format